/

 This remains the single biggest reason the score is not higher.

-Excellent where it exists, but still not widely universal
+Excellent where it exists, but still regional

 Best fit: Homes in the Mid-Atlantic and New England that want a premium true-fiber connection